Ocean Isle Beach, North Carolina: 2000 census

-Common animals & weather

-Ocean Isle Beach is home to many animals.
-Some of them being deer, foxes, and Sea turtles.
-The deer cross the marshes during low-tide and feed on the plants, while the foxes live on the island.
-The foxes have been commonly found during the night in all seasons and have been seen eating scraps of food found in trash cans.
-The frogs and toads are found near the western side of the island, with Toads coming out during the Summertime.
-Copperheads and Moccasins also breed during the Fall, but incidents with them are rare.

-For birds, Boat-Tailed Grackles, Doves, and Laughing Gulls are the most common.
-For sanitary reasons some houses on the island have started to put up owl statues and ribbons to scare away the birds.
-Cranes are also found in the marshy sound during low-tide.

-Weather in Ocean Isle tends to be warm but varied, with the temperature averaging around 88F (31C) during the Summer of 2021, and 58F (14C) during the Winter of 2020.
-Rainfall is normal during the end of the Summer, and lightning storms are frequent.
-Hurricanes are also common and have been known to cause fires.

-Local myths
+Arts and culture

+Known as the "Gem of the Brunswick Islands", Ocean Isle Beach is located along the coastal corridor between Wilmington, North Carolina and Myrtle Beach, South Carolina.
+The beach runs east to west and offers a fishing pier, public boat launch facility, direct access to the Intracoastal Waterway, and beach paths every 500 ft.
+The Museum of Coastal Carolina offers dioramas on coastal life, a touch tank, a collection of Civil War and Native American artifacts, and a variety of interactive exhibits.

-A popular myth in Ocean Isle beach are the mysterious lights which floats over the ocean during the nighttime.
+A popular myth in Ocean Isle beach are the mysterious lights which float over the ocean during the nighttime.
 It is unknown whether it is a drone, stars, or fishing boats.
-The anomaly has been reported to split apart into multiple lights before joining back together.
-After 5–10 minutes the lights disappear.
+It has been reported to split apart into multiple lights before joining back together.

-Sightings of the lights have increased in 2021, with some accounts claiming that they are alien UFOs.

-The story of "first street" is also relatively popular in Ocean Isle.
 One of the eastern streets of Ocean Isle was, at one point, flooded and is now engulfed underwater.
 Pieces of the remaining asphalt from the street have washed up on the beaches.
 To defend against future flooding, sandbags have been installed under the stilted houses on "second street" and the beaches have been manually expanded.
 As of 2022, the beaches on the east side of the island have been heavily cleaned and restored.